Vojta and his experience from the dance training Fusion for Creativity, taking place in Hungary, October 2015.

 Everyone of us has different experience, everyone has different skills.
 There are dancers of contemporary, ballet, Irish dances, people with passion for movement and even these who are stuffed like wood while dancing.

 Every one has different visions and goals.
-Somebody wants to get new inspiration, alexanother wants to learn to improvise, others want to manifest their thoughts through movements.
+Somebody wants to get new inspiration, another wants to learn to improvise, others want to manifest their thoughts through movements.

 I want to stop being clumsy idiot who punch somebody every minute by accident.